JZims/100-days-of-code/log.md

 ### Days 17 and 18: Mar 12/13/14.
 2021
 HTML/CSS: Portfolio Website coming along nicely.
 I spent way too long running some mouseover scripts for my project tabs.
 Stylized the contacts portion at the bottom pretty well and added a new font family to the entire page.
 It's mot much, but I'm proud of it.

+### Days 19, 20 and 21: Mar 15/16/17, 2021
+JS: First 3 days of Bootcamp
+@FlatironSchool!
+We hit the ground running, diving deep into JS datatypes, callback functions, arrow function and the request/response model.
+Full steam ahead with DOM manipulation and Event Listening to come.

+### Days 22, 23, 24 and 25: Mar 18-21, 2021
+JS: Biggest gap between check-ins yet, but I assure you I've taken zero days off.
+Tons of work with DOM and bleeding into backend tech with .fetch() and JSON basics.
+Cloned a few basic interactive pages and queried a virtual server to filter and return selected data.